checkly/checkly-cli/README.md

 The CLI currently supports two Check types: API Checks and Browser Checks.
 All checks share the following common properties:

 - `name` : A human readable name for your Check.
-- `frequency`: How often to run you check in minutes, i.e. `60` for every hour.
+- `frequency`: How often to run your check in minutes, i.e. `60` for every hour.
 - `locations`: An array of location codes where to run your checks, i.e. `['us-east-1', 'eu-west-1]`.
 - `privateLocations`: an array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.
 - `activated`: A boolean value if your check is activated or not.
 - `muted`: A boolean value if alert notifications from your check are muted, i.e. not sent out.
-- `alertChannels`: an array of `AlertChannel` objects to which to send alert notifications.
+- `alertChannels`: An array of `AlertChannel` objects to which to send alert notifications.
 - `doubleCheck`: A boolean value if Checkly should double check on failure.
 - `tags`: An array of tags to help you organize your checks, i.e. `['product', 'api']`
 - `runtimeId`: The ID of which [runtime](https://www.checklyhq.com/docs/runtimes/specs/) to use for this check.